SAP/openui5-docs/docs/Handling_Events_in_XML_Views_b0fb4de.md

 Depending on the syntax of its name, the event handler will be looked up by this name in different locations:

 -   Names starting with a dot \('.'\) are always assumed to represent a method in the controller.
 They are resolved by removing the leading dot and reading the property with the resulting name from the controller instance.
-These names are 'relative' to the view/controller.
+These names are relative to the view/controller.
 For example, `press=".myLocalHandler"` is resolved by `attachPress(oController["myLocalHandler"], oController);`

     > Note:
     > This syntax is by intention consistent to the complex binding syntax for formatter functions.
     >
     >

+-   Names defined in a `core:require` statement can be used to access static functions of the required modules.
+For example, `press= "Util.handler"` sets the static `handler` function of the required `Util` module as press handler for the respective control.
+For more information, see [Require Modules in XML View and Fragment](Require_Modules_in_XML_View_and_Fragment_b11d853.md).

+-   Names containing a dot at a later position are assumed to represent:

+    -   Static functions from the modules which are loaded through the XML view required modules \(See [Require Modules in XML View and Fragment](Require_Modules_in_XML_View_and_Fragment_b11d853.md)\)

--   Names containing a dot at a later position are assumed to represent global functions and are resolved by calling `ObjectPath.get` with the full name.
-For example, name `press= "some.global.handler"` is resolved by calling `attachPress(ObjectPath.get("some.global.handler"), oController);`
+    -   Global functions if the function cannot be resolved within the XML view require modules and are resolved by calling `ObjectPath.get` with the full name.
+For example, `name press= "some.global.handler"` is resolved by calling `attachPress(ObjectPath.get("some.global.handler"), oController);`.

+        > Note:
+        > The use of globals is not recommended and they should be replaced, see [Require Modules in XML View and Fragment](Require_Modules_in_XML_View_and_Fragment_b11d853.md).
+        >
+        >

 -   Names without dot are interpreted as a relative name; if nothing is found, they are interpreted as an absolute name.
 This variant is only supported for backward compatibility.
-Example:

-    ```
-    press: "myHandler" --> if ( oController["myHandler"] ) {
-      attachPress(oController["myHandler"], oController);
-    } else {
-      attachPress(ObjectPath.get("myHandler"), oController);
-    }
-    ```

 > Note: